etcd-io/etcd/Documentation/infra-guide/arm64-infra.md

 ## Infrastructure support

-The etcd project aims to self manage and resolve issues with project infrastructure internally where possible, however if situations emerge where we need to engage support from Equinix Metal we can open an issue under the [CNCF Community Infrastructure Lab](https://github.com/cncf/cluster/issues) project.
+The etcd project aims to self manage and resolve issues with project infrastructure internally where possible, however if situations emerge where we need to engage support from Equinix Metal we can open an issue under the [CNCF Community Infrastructure Lab] project or contact the [Equinix Metal support team](https://deploy.equinix.com/support).
 If the situation is urgent contact @vielmetti directly who can provide further assistance or escalation points.

 ## Granting infrastructure access